 Producer Sarah Olson

-Sarah Olson is an award-winning producer of documentary films.
-Her most recent film, Knock Down the House, swept the Sundance Film Festival this year, winning both the Audience Award: U.S. Documentary and the coveted Festival Favorite Award.
-Olson’s previous credits include two award-winning documentaries for Atlas Films.
-She developed and produced the highly-acclaimed documentary Fed Up, which premiered at Sundance in 2014.
-Named as a New York Times “Critics Pick” and “a movie that matters” by Rolling Stone, Fed Up was acquired by Radius/TWC and enjoyed broad theatrical release.
-Olson also line produced Tapped, the 2009 documentary that won “Best Documentary Feature” in six film festivals around the country.
-In addition, Sarah has developed and produced short films and viral campaigns for Environmental Working Group and Food and Water Watch.
+Sarah Olson is an award-winning producer of documentaries including Knock Down the House, which took home both the Audience Award (Documentary) and Festival Favorite Award at the 2019 Sundance Film Festival.
+Following its festival success, Netflix picked up the film for distribution on its platform in over a hundred countries.
+Olson previously developed and produced the highly-acclaimed documentary Fed Up, which premiered at Sundance in 2014 and was named as a New York Times “Critics Pick” and “a movie that matters” by Rolling Stone.
+In addition to her feature-length work, Sarah has developed and produced short films and viral campaigns for Environmental Working Group and Food and Water Watch.

 Moderator Emily Zinn

 Emily Zinn is the Associate Director of the Carsey-Wolf Center.
 She earned her PhD from the University of Pennsylvania in English Literature, with an emphasis in Gender and Sexuality Studies.
 Her research interests include contemporary British and American literature, the role of food in literature, and fairy tales.
 She currently serves as a lecturer in UCSB’s English department, and she previously taught at Yale University and the Curtis Institute of Music.

 This event is sponsored by the Carsey-Wolf Center and Netflix.